ml-struct-bio/cryodrgn/docs/pages/empiar_tutorial.md

     The training will take ~7.5 min/epoch on a V100 GPU, requiring ~7 hours total.
 The output directory will contain the following files:

-    - `config.pkl` a configuration file containing all inputs and settings for the job
+    - `config.yaml` a configuration file containing all inputs and settings for the job
     - `weights.pkl` the final neural network weights (and intermediate checkpoints `weights.n.pkl`)
     - `z.pkl` the final per-particle latent embeddings (and embeddings from intermediate epochs `z.n.pkl`)